 The plus side is that in Nicaragua there have never been any lockdowns or restrictions.
 We have had complete freedom to enjoy life and really make the most of the magical waves and environment we are blessed to live in.

 It has really made me appreciate Nicaragua and its waves and people more than ever before.
-Tourism supports a lot of the local community so everyone will be happy when there is a change and more people start to come to visit again.
+Tourism supports a lot of the local community so everyone will be happy when there is a change and more people start to come to visit this destination again.

 Where are most of your guests from?